duk88/hqosu-su/README.md

 # hqOsu-xtreme

-THIS IS EXPERIMENTAL BRANCH!
-STUFF MIGHT NOT BE COMPLETE OR STABLE!
+# THIS IS EXPERIMENTAL BRANCH!
+SOME STUFF MIGHT NOT BE COMPLETE OR STABLE!
 PLEASE USE IT WITH YOUR OWN RISK!
 I'VE WARNED YOU!

 Important :
 - Only works on osu!stable latest version